Container owners: Buy shipping containers directly from owners at best prices [+owner codes]

 Take a look at the image above to better understand container owner codes.
 The first three capital letters of the container number are known as the Owner Prefix Code.
 For your understanding, we’ve taken ‘BIC’ as the owner code in our above-illustrated example.

 Curious to find out more about a container number?
-Read our detailed blog on container numbers to learn more.
+Read our container number guide.

 How to get a container owner code?